joshluisaac/code-challenge/UserGuide.md

 User Guide Document.
 ==========================

 This is the __user guide document__ which is part of the code challenge deliverables.

 Please note that other deliverables are also provided.
 This includes the following deliverables:

 1. Bill of materials (BOM) document.
 1. API documentation.
-1. Class hierarchy, scope and purpose.
+1. Class hierarchy, scope and purpose document.
-1. Test cases.
-1. Functionality
+1. Functionality test cases
-2. Spefic...

 # Executing the app